itsrobel/sync/README.md

 }
 ```

-> I am probably going to use mongodb since Ion really know anything else that well and I don't
-> feel like adding to the learning curve of this project.

 ## Todo Items

-- [ ] attach the directory watch to the client
+- [x] attach the directory watch to the client

-- [x] create a socket message that downloads the file from client to server and vise versa
+- [ ] create a socket message that downloads the file from client to server and vise versa
-- [ ] send the file changes over json
-- [x] attach go to mongodb
+- [x] attach go to sqlite
+  - [ ]create the data structures for sqlite and how to query them
+  - [ ] make a on start call that populates sqlite with the un-tracked files

 # Risks and Challenges